Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 • The context of the speech/passage

-• Type of the language used.
+• Type of language used.

 • The organisation of the text

-Step1: Develop a Research Question
+Step 1: Develop a Research Question

 Like any other research in discourse analysis, it’s essential to have a research question to proceed with your study.
 After selecting your research question, you need to find out the relevant resources to find the answer to it.
-Discourse analysis can be applied to smaller or larger samples depending on your research’s aims and requirements.

-Example: If you want to find out the impact of plagiarism on the credibility of the authors.
+If you want to find out the impact of plagiarism on the credibility of the authors.
 You can examine the relevant materials available on the topic from the internet, newspapers, and books published during the past 5-10 years.

 Step 2: Collect Information and Establish the Context